{{ summary.primary }}

 Interpreting Results:

-The teacher outputs answer different checking questions:
+The teacher outputs check different parts of the assignment:

 • Answer Key lists the expected count, object label, color, and instruction for each row.

-• Color Plan shows the row color name, HEX value, and setup wording, which helps when preparing crayons or checking a one-color sheet.
+• Color Plan shows the row color name, HEX value, and teacher setup wording, which helps when preparing crayons or checking a one-color sheet.

 • JSON records settings, validation messages, row details, and standards notes for reuse or review.